n4s-linux/n4s/README.md

 * [Updating system to latest version](https://asciinema.org/a/UFD86HqcTk5vXmpJ9slOu4W2I)
 * [How to color your reports in n4s?](https://www.youtube.com/watch?v=Id8-jAB-Q8c)
 * [How to add comments to your reports in n4s?](https://www.youtube.com/watch?v=iqgOCXVCxf0)

-# About Unicode
-In the old days the number of characters were pretty limited, but now we are using unicode, so to get the full n4s experience we recommend You visit [Nerd Fonts](https://nerdfonts.com)
-Also You will need a terminal that has 256 colors to enjoy the full n4s experience.
-Most terminal emulators like the one in windows (cmd.exe) supports this, however for windows based users we recommend downloading the Windows Terminal from Windows App Store

 # TLDR - Let me download your OVA
 * Link to [Virtualbox OVA appliance](https://drive.google.com/file/d/1i-VhkUzbIyoZOtJRZ0Fz1MS90s0AJE72/view)